 - Endomorph - once every 6-7 days

-Just as the name suggests, HIIT is performed by doing intervals of very high intensity work alternated with periods of rest or low intensity.
-A great example of this are sprints.
-When performing sprints you will give an all out effort for a short period followed by a rest.
+Just as the name suggests, HIIT is performed by doing intervals of very high-intensity work alternated with periods of rest or low intensity.
+A great example of this is sprints.
+When performing sprints you will give an all-out effort for a short period followed by a rest.
 Then this action is repeated over and over again.

-Another reason HIIT is so effective is because the post exercise lipid (fat) utilization is far greater with HIIT than any other type of cardio.
+Another reason HIIT is so effective is that the post-exercise lipid (fat) utilization is far greater with HIIT than any other type of cardio.
 This essentially means that even after your workout is over, your metabolism will keep running like a blast furnace.
-This is the amazing fat burning power of HIIT.
+This is the amazing fat-burning power of HIIT.

 Another misconception about HIIT is that it will cause muscle loss.
 This is just not true either.
 This myth got started because a higher amount of calories burned during HIIT will come from stored amino acids (muscle tissue) when compared to lower intensity cardio.
 As long as HIIT sessions are kept to a short duration muscle loss not be a problem.
 In fact, muscle growth and muscle retention are increased due to the effects HIIT has on anabolic hormones.
 Just one 10-15 minute session of HIIT can increase testosterone and growth hormone levels for hours after the workout has ended.

-The only down side to HIIT is that it cannot be performed too many times per week without having an overtraining effect.
-Since HIIT has many of the same effects of a weight training session it can strain the central nervous system.
-For this reason you will want to keep HIIT to two 10-20 minute sessions per week.
-These two sessions should be performed on your non weight training days and should be treated just like your weight training sessions as far as nutrition is concerned.
+The only downside to HIIT is that it cannot be performed too many times per week without having an overtraining effect.
+Since HIIT has many of the same effects as a weight training session it can strain the central nervous system.
+For this reason, you will want to keep HIIT to two 10-20 minute sessions per week.
+These two sessions should be performed on your non-weight training days and should be treated just like your weight training sessions as far as nutrition is concerned.

 Weight training can sometimes seem like an afterthought in many fat loss plans.
 This is a huge mistake since weight training burns an incredible amount of calories and raises the metabolism for hours after training.
 Many people mistakenly believe that the best way to lose fat is to stop lifting weights and focus on cardio.
 This will cause you to lose weight but most of it will not be fat.

-On any fat loss plan the distinction must be made that the goal is not just weight loss but fat loss.
-Stopping all weight training will set you up to burn less calories, have a lower metabolism, and have less muscle tissue.
-This is not the ideal recipe for a good looking body.
+On any fat loss plan, the distinction must be made that the goal is not just weight loss but fat loss.
+Stopping all weight training will set you up to burn fewer calories, have a lower metabolism, and have less muscle tissue.
+This is not the ideal recipe for a good-looking body.

 Muscle tissue is a biologically active tissue, this means that it needs and uses calories just to continue being.
 Some studies have shown that 1 pound of muscle can burn up to 50 calories per day by simply existing.
 This means that if you gain 10 lbs of muscle you can eat 500 more calories per day and still lose fat.
 This is just one of many reasons why it is so important to preserve muscle tissue while cutting fat.

-Now that it has been established that weight training is essential for optimal fat loss we need to make sure we are doing it right.
-Somehow it is become considered “common knowledge” that when trying to burn fat you must use lift with high reps and light weight.
+Now that it has been established that weight training is essential for optimal fat loss, we need to make sure we are doing it right.
+Somehow it is become considered “common knowledge” that when trying to burn fat you must lift with high reps and lighter weight.
 This is yet another myth that is simply not true.

 Lifting heavy weights is just as important when trying to preserve muscle mass as it is when trying to gain muscle mass.
 Think of it this way, the best way to put on muscle is also the best way to keep it.
 Lightening up the weights will do nothing but lower your metabolism and sacrifice Muscle & Strength.

-The best approach to training is to focus around heavy compound movements and training EVERY body part 1-2 times per week.
-Neglecting any part of your body is just a missed opportunity for extra calories to be burned, both during training and in the post exercise state.
+The best approach to training is to focus on heavy compound movements and training EVERY body part 1-2 times per week.
+Neglecting any part of your body is just a missed opportunity for extra calories to be burned, both during training and in the post-exercise state.

 Walk into any gym and you will no doubt see dozens of people doing endless sets and reps of various abdominal exercises.
 If you really look you will probably notice that none of them have visible abs.
 The reason for this is because NO AMOUNT OF AB TRAINING WILL ALLOW YOU TO SEE YOUR ABS!